NCAA basketball players and gamblers are charged for allegedly rigging games

 At the end of the Chinese Basketball Association's 2022-23 season, fixers put nearly $200,000 in bribe payments and shared winnings from two rigged games into Blakeney's storage locker in Florida, authorities said.

-In 2023, one fixer reassured another by texting him there were no guarantees “in this world but death taxes and Chinese basketball,” court papers said.
+In 2023, court papers said one fixer reassured another by texting him there were no guarantees “in this world but death taxes and Chinese basketball.”

-The indictment follows a series of NCAA investigations that led to at least 10 players receiving lifetime bans this year.
-The NCAA doesn’t allow athletes or staff to bet on college games.

-Meanwhile, more than 30 people were also charged in last year’s sprawling federal takedown of illegal gambling operations linked to professional basketball.

 Levy reported from Harrisburg, Pennsylvania.
 Associated Press writer Maryclaire Dale in Philadelphia contributed.